 Official Site: http://www.robben-island.org.za/

 The V & A Waterfront is one of South Africa’s most visited tourist attractions, offering a one-stop destination for entertainment, shopping, and 22 historical landmarks.
 Prince Alfred, Queen Victoria’s second son, inaugurated the V&A Waterfront’s construction in 1860.
 He then returned in 1870 for the official opening..
 There are over 450 stores, over 80 restaurants, ten hotels, and 600 residential units.
 Attractions there include the Two Oceans Aquarium, Nobel Square, boat tours, Cape Town Diamond Museum, and the Zeitz MOCAA Museum.

 4. Cape Point

-Kirstenbosch is among the most beautiful gardens in Africa, the botanical garden is a part of the Cape Floral Kingdom which is a unique and diverse plant life.
+Kirstenbosch is among the most beautiful gardens in Africa, the botanical garden is a part of the Cape Floral Kingdom which is unique and diverse plant life.
 Kirstenbosch National Botanical Garden was established in 1913, the estate covers 528 hectares.
-Things you can look forward to doing there are walking on the centenary tree canopy walkway,watching an outdoor film on Wednesday nights from November to April,bring your packed picnic bag or try out some African cuisine at Moyo Restaurant.
-The summer sunset concerts give you an opportunity to unwind while watching your favourite musician live.
+Things you can look forward to doing there are walking on the centenary tree canopy walkway, watching an outdoor film on Wednesday nights from November to April, bringing your packed picnic bag, or trying out some African cuisine at Moyo Restaurant.
+The summer sunset concerts give you an opportunity to unwind while watching your favorite musician live.
 There is just lots to do at Kirstenbosch with the whole family.